AnthonyRentsch/likely-voters/cutoff_models.md

 Vote Intent + Vote History
 ==========================

 Let's move on to the next baseline model - using vote history and vote intent.
 I follow the same template from above but consider what happens when likely voters are defined as individuals who report that they voted in the previous presidential election (2012) as well as what happens when we do not make that distinction.
-I also consider defining likely voters as voters who were validated as voters in 2012.

 Note that this will necessarily exclude any respondent who was too young to vote in 2012 (unless they lie on this question, of course).